Financial-Times/dotcom-tool-kit/readme.md

 <img width="200" src="etc/plugin.svg" align="right">

 Tool Kit is a fully modular set of developer tooling.
-Not every project requires the same tooling, so to make sure different projects only have to install and configure what they need, Tool Kit is made of several **plugins** that you can install separately to provide different groups of functionality, like [the `npm` plugin](plugins/npm), which lets Tool Kit manage things like `package.json` scripts.
+Not every project requires the same tooling, so to make sure different projects only have to install and configure what they need, Tool Kit is made up of several **plugins** that you can install separately to provide different groups of functionality, like [the `npm` plugin](plugins/npm), which lets Tool Kit manage things like `package.json` scripts.

 This means a project that uses Jest for its tests can install [the `jest` plugin](plugins/jest), and a project using Mocha can install [the `mocha` plugin](plugins/mocha), and be able to run them consistently anywhere they're needed, e.g. the `npm run test` script.
 Plugins can depend on other plugins, so we can also publish plugins like `frontend-app` that bundle up most of the tooling you'll need into a single package.